silnith-org/parent-pom/README.md

 A parent POM for silnith.org projects.

 To use this, set up a [Maven toolchain](http://maven.apache.org/guides/mini/guide-using-toolchains.html).
-By default it looks for a toolchain with version `1.14` and vendor `openjdk`, but that can be changed by setting the project properties `silnith.toolchain.vendor` and `silnith.toolchain.version`.
+By default it looks for a toolchain with version `[1.9,2.0)`, but that can be changed by setting the project property `silnith.toolchain.version`.